47chapters/letsgo/docs/tutorials/configuring-custom-domain.md

   Status         PENDING_VALIDATION
 ```

 As long as the _Status_ on the second line is different than `active`, your custom domain is not yet set up correctly.
 In the example output above the status is `pending_certificate_dns_validation`, which means the system was not yet able to confirm the DNS records were set up as required.
+This is _usually_ because of the lag in DNS record propagation and caching.
+Get a coffee and keep checking.

 When you run the `yarn ops domain status ...` command and the output shows `active` in the top _Status_ line, your custom domain name has been configured correctly, for example: